DevayaniShivankar/COC-Brains/README.md

 3. Editor : Visual Studio ( Version 16.6.3)

 # **Project Setup**
-The game can be installed as any other application through windows application setup.
+The game can be installed on your desktop/pc through suppllied application setup.
 The link is given below.
 #### [Link for download]()

 # **Usage**